 1620's investment process utilizes diversification to limit unnecessary risks in investment portfolios.
-Client portfolios are typically diversified across asset classes, with fixed income and equity security blends that reflect the client's needs.
+Client portfolios are typically diversified across multiple asset classes, with fixed income and equity security blends that reflect the client's needs and goals.
 Within each asset class, portfolios are further diversified across security type and industry.
 Finally, portfolios are diversified across individual securities to prevent too much exposure to any one company's prospects.
 Typically, no individual security accounts for more than 5% of the market value of a portfolio, with the exception of certain commingled funds, concentrated portfolios, inherited positions, and high quality fixed income securities (e.g., Treasuries).

 Equity Security Selection